How to do competitor analysis

 As social needs, technology, the economy, politics and environment change, so do customer needs and competitor activity.
 It’s essential that your business stays current, relevant and competitive.
 Watching for emergent trends and changes is vital for sustainable business business.

-Examples of how the world around us is changing right now in 2021
+Examples of how the world around us is changing for 2023

 Why are trends important?